Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

-- your employer provides placements
+- your employer provides placements.

-You should contact your manager/training manager for further information.
+We recommend you contact your manager/training manager for further information.

-Students must have the following:
+You will need to have the following:

-Recruitment for this course is informed by Health Education England's Values Based Recruitment Framework.
-The purpose of this framework is to ensure that we recruit students whose individual values and behaviours align with the values of the NHS Constitution.
+Our recruitment to this course is informed by Health Education England's Values Based Recruitment Framework and the purpose of this is to ensure that we recruit students whose individual values and behaviours align with the those of the NHS Constitution.

 How to apply